kvssJ/5x6-led-matrix/README.md

 # Future plans

 I think a lot of cool things could be done using an LED matrix.
 The first thing I want to do is expand the LED matrix to a much larger matrix.
-This would enable me to do a lot more with the matrix.
-I could play games like tetris, display video frames, or images on the matrix.
-Having worked on a 1D LED pillar, an LED matrix, I want to use the same code and ideas to increase the complexity a step further and make a 3D LED cube.
+This would enable me to do a lot more with it.
+I could play games like tetris and display video games or images on the matrix.
+Having worked on a 1D LED pillar and an LED matrix, I want to use the same code and ideas to increase the complexity a step further and make a 3D LED cube.